PKU-ICST-MIPL/LFR-GAN_TOMM2023/README.md

 This is the source code of our TOMM 2023 paper "LFR-GAN: Local Feature Refinement based Generative Adversarial Network for Text-to-Image Generation".
 Please cite the following paper if you use our code.

-Zijun Deng, Xiangteng He and Yuxin Peng*, Zijun Deng, Xiangteng He and Yuxin Peng*, "LFR-GAN: Local Feature Refinement based Generative Adversarial Network for Text-to-Image Generation", ACM Transactions on Multimedia Computing, Communications, and Applications (TOMM), 2023.
+Zijun Deng, Xiangteng He and Yuxin Peng*, "LFR-GAN: Local Feature Refinement based Generative Adversarial Network for Text-to-Image Generation", ACM Transactions on Multimedia Computing, Communications, and Applications (TOMM), 2023.

 # Dependencies